 LSTS researcher Mathias Vermeulen commented (in Dutch) in the Belgian monthly MO*Magazine upon the new law which gives the Belgian Staatsveiligheid/Sûreté de l'État significantly more powers.

-The International Multidisciplinary Privacy Award will be given to the authors of the best multidisciplinary paper describing new ideas in privacy and data protection.
+picture by Gerard Stolk (@flickr) The International Multidisciplinary Privacy Award will be given to the authors of the best multidisciplinary paper describing new ideas in privacy and data protection.
 The award will be presented at the Computers, Data Protection and Privacy (CPDP) Conference, taking place in Brussels from 25th to 27th January 2012.
 Eligible papers … Continue reading International Multidisciplinary Privacy Award: Nominations for papers open